 How Much is a Golden Globe Worth?

-Much like the other big awards, Golden Globe statuettes are (you guessed it) gold-plated.
+Much like the other major awards, Golden Globe statuettes are (you guessed it) gold-plated.
 The interior is an alloy of brass, zinc and bronze.
 They’re produced using sophisticated machinery at a small factory in Oklahoma, with an estimated production cost of about $2,000.

 In terms of scrap value, Golden Globes aren’t worth much.
 Weighing slightly less than an Oscar at 7.8 pounds, these trophies share a similar composition, being gold-plated but primarily made of base metals like brass, bronze, and zinc.
 With the base metals valued at just $1–$3 per pound, the scrap value of a Golden Globe may be roughly $10–$15.